akotulu/nikon900arduino-motorizer/README.md

 1. Unzip arduino-libs.zip to ./Documents/Arduino/libraries on Mac, ..\<you>\Documents\Arduino on Win
 2. Calibrate MPU sensor with project found in sensor calibration folder
-3. If new to Rhinoceros then docs folder may help you
-4. Assemble, included few images in img folder
+3. Assemble, included few images in img folder

 ## Logging

 Arduino IDE logging serial crashes after a while, use *log.pl*; don't forget to change parameters before use

-On mac you may need to install module
+On mac you may need to install module, requires Apple Developer Tools (XCode)
 ```
 sudo perl -MCPAN -e 'install Device::SerialPort'
 ```